SparkPost/support-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Matchbox
+about: Suggest an idea for the support docs
 title: ''
 labels: feature request
 assignees: ''